vanilla-masker/vanilla-masker/README.md

 Let's live a lightweight client-side world using VanillaMasker.
 Don't worry about where this will work, because this is a cross-browser and cross-device library.
 And if you find any bug, please let us know about it [reporting an issue](https://github.com/BankFacil/vanilla-masker/issues).

-If you wanna see how this lib works, [click here to test this demo page](http://bankfacil.github.io/vanilla-masker/demo.html).
+If you wanna see how this lib works, click to test this [demo page](http://bankfacil.github.io/vanilla-masker/demo.html).

 # How to install